 In high school, things seemed to calm down a bit until his friends started noticing me.
 He was uncomfortable with the idea that one of his friends could be interested in me, so he made it clear to all of his friends that nobody was allowed to date me.
 It completely ruined my dating life in high school.

-Years later, when I was living in Nashville, Nathan and his girlfriend decided to move down to Nashville with me.
-After a year, we were fortunate enough to be living in the same apartment duplex on the West End of Nashville.
-Nathan and Nicole had the first floor, and I has the second floor.
-Life was good!
+Years later, when I was living in Nashville, Nathan and his girlfriend decided to visit me, which lead to them staying there.
+We ended up all living together in an apartment duplex on the West End of Nashville.
+Nathan and Nicole had the first floor.
+I has the second floor.
+Life was good.

 Downtown Nashville, TN

 Or, at least I thought it was.
-Unfortunately thought, Nathan and Nicole’s relationship fell apart, as Nicole started playing head games with Nathan.
-This did not fly with me or my brother.
-For about a month we put up with her little charades, until she crossed the line one night.
+Nathan and Nicole’s relationship fell apart.
+Nicole started playing head games with Nathan, which didn’t fly with me or my brother.
+For about a month we put up with her little charades, until she crossed the line one night I’ll never forget.

 Without getting into detail, after they had an argument one night, Nicole came upstairs to my apartment looking for my support.
-I stood there listening to her her story and watching her best acting skills, I knew instantly that she was trying to drive a wedge between me and my brother.
+I listened to her story and immediately thought she lying.
+It was just over the top drama and I knew my brother would never do what she was claiming.

 And that was the end of her.